DespotBob/Herstamac/README.md

 A Hierachical Statemachine engine for .NET, with:
 <ul>
 	<li>A fluent api for building a StateMachine definition.</li>
 	<li>An api fpr building a StateMachine using a classical object model.
-(Warning: Soon to be refactored)</li>
+(Removed: will be added again later..s)</li>
 </ul>

 <h3> Example - A Machine Builder</h3>